Former Trump Spokeswoman Announces Arkansas Governor Run - UrduPoint

 "With the radical left now in control of Washington, your governor is your last line of defense," Sanders said in the video posted on Twitter.

 "As governor, I will defend your right to be free of socialism and tyranny."
-Sanders left the White House in 2019 and, unlike many of Trump's former employees, departed on good terms with the mercurial businessman.
+Sanders left the White House in 2019 and, unlike many of Trump's former employees, departed on good terms with the mercurial businessman, who was quick to endorse her.

 "I think God calls all of us to fill different roles at different times and I think that he wanted Donald Trump to become president, and that's why he's there," she said in 2019.